-I am pleased to present the Annual Report for the Nebraska Investment Council for the year ending December 31, 2023.
-The Nebraska Investment Council oversees \$40.8 billion across 33 investment programs.
+I am pleased to present the Annual Report for the Nebraska Investment Council for the year ending December 31, 2024.
+The Nebraska Investment Council oversees \$42.7 billion across 32 investment plans.
 The funds are spread among over 60 investment firms and over 150 investments.

-Defined Benefit Plans 4 plans \$16.7 billion
+Defined Benefit 4 plans \$ 18.2 billion

-OSERS 1.6 billion
+OSERS 1.7 billion

-Other Retirement Plans 7 plans 4.2 billion
+Other Retirement 6 plans 4.5 billion

-Operating Investment Pool 9.9 billion
+Operating Investment Pool 9.2 billion

-Public Endowments 12 programs 1.7 billion
+Public Endowments 12 plans 1.8 billion

 NE Educ.
-Savings Plan 4 plans 6.6 billion
+Savings Trust 4 plans 7.2 billion

-Enable Savings Plan 38.0 million
+Enable Savings 48.0 million

-State Trusts 3 72.0 million
+State Trusts 3 plans 70.0 million

 The Nebraska Investment Council (the Council) was established in 1969 as a centralized state investment agency.
-Governing laws include Neb, Rev. Stat. §§ 72-1237 through 72-1260, the State Funds Investment Act, and Neb.
-Rev. Stat. §§ 72-1261 through 72-1269, the Capital Expansion Act.
+Governing laws include Neb, Rev. Stat.
+72-1237 through 72-1260, the State Funds Investment Act, and Neb.
+Rev. Stat.
+72-1261 through 72-1269, the Capital Expansion Act.

-The Council is governed by an eight-member board of directors.
+The Council is governed by a seven-member board of directors.
 The chair and four other private citizens are appointed by the Governor and confirmed by the State Legislature.
-There are three ex-officio members: the State Treasurer, the Director of the Nebraska Public Employees Retirement Systems, and the Administrator of the Omaha School Employees' Retirement System.
+There are two ex-officio members: the State Treasurer, and the Director of the Nebraska Public Employees Retirement Systems.
 The Council board appoints a State Investment Officer, subject to approval of the Governor and the State Legislature.
 The Investment Officer and eight other investment professionals make up the Council staff.

 The Council board and staff are grateful for the support we receive from the Governor and other statewide elected officials.
 We appreciate the interest and encouragement of state legislators, particularly the Nebraska Retirement Systems Committee, Appropriations Committee, Banking, Commerce and Insurance Committee, and their staff.
-We value our close working relationship with other state agencies, the Nebraska Public Employees Retirement Systems and Omaha School Employees' Retirement System staffs and boards.
+We value our close working relationship with other state agencies, and the Nebraska Public Employees Retirement Systems staff and board.